Hans Faber

-When you enter by car the province of Friesland from the west via the Afsluitdijk ‘closure dyke’ and continue on the A7 Hwy, you will pass a viaduct carrying the name Okkehel.
-Is your destination the port of Harlingen, also in the area, you might spot in its harbor bright green sloops of the sloop-rowing club Okke Hel.
-In this post we will explore the legend of the skipper named Ocke, later written as Okke, who lived about a thousand years ago in this wet corner of the world.
-And do let us pray that it is just a legend!
-Otherwise, hiking the 15-kilometer-long circular dyke path Pingjumer Gulden Halsband ‘Pingjum golden necklace’ could turn out to be a very risky and dangerous undertaking.
+When you enter the province of Friesland from the west by car via the Afsluitdijk ('closure dam') and continues on the A7 Hwy, you will pass a viaduct carrying the name Okkehel.
+If your destination is the port of Harlingen, also in the area, you might spot in its harbour bright green sloops of the sloop-rowing club Okke Hel.
+In this blog post, we will explore the legend of the skipper named Ocke, later written as Okke, who lived about a thousand years ago in this watery corner of the world.
+Moreover, let us pray that it is just a legend!
+Otherwise hiking the nearby 15-kilometer-long circular dyke path Pingjumer Gulden Halsband ('Pingjum golden necklace') could turn out to be a very risky and dangerous undertaking.

 A thousand years ago, there lived a skipper named Ocke.
 He was born in the village of Pingjum.
 Ocke was a good and brave skipper.
-His posture and strength were no less than the famous Grutte Pier 'Great Pier' centuries later.
-Ocke was a rough personality too.
+His posture and strength were no less than that of the famous Grutte Pier 'Great Pier' centuries later.
+Ocke was also a rough personality.
 Someone who liked his mug of beer.
 More worrisome, though, was that he was a heathen.
-Despite most Frisians already having embraced Christendom as their new religion, Ocke’s heart was still with Wodan.
+Despite most Frisians already having embraced Christianity as their new religion, Ocke’s heart was still with Woden.

-One day, Ocke sailed from the town of Bolswerd on the shores of the (former) Middelzee ‘middle sea’ via Pingjum to sea channel Vlie.
-A sea inlet used to connect Pingjum with the Zuiderzee ‘southern sea’ and sea channel Vlie.
+One day, Ocke sailed from the town of Bolswerd on the shores of the (former) Middelzee ('middle sea') via Pingjum to the sea channel Vlie.
+A sea inlet used to connect Pingjum with the Zuiderzee ('southern sea') and the sea channel Vlie.
 His ship was loaded with grain.
 When Ocke's ship was near the village of Witmarsum, the wind turned to the grim north and became a severe storm.
 His crew was terrified, and they experienced many hazardous moments.
-Luckily, the storm decreased after a while.
-This made Ocke’s men cheerfully say: “Nou sil it mei Gods help wol gean” (‘from now on, with God’s help, it should be fine’).
-When Ocke heard this, he got furious.
-From behind the helm, he yelled at his men:
+Luckily, the storm calmed down after a while.
+This made Ocke’s men cheerfully say: "Nou sil it mei Gods help wol gean" ('from now on, with God's help, it should be fine').
+When Ocke, the pagan he was, heard this, he got furious.
+From behind the helm he yelled at his men:

 “God is dea en kâld!
 Wat soe hy? ‘t Sil sûnder Him!”